 - Bill of sale or invoice if the vehicle was purchased less than 6 months ago.
 If you paid less than 6% sales tax, Florida sales tax may be applicable.

 Florida renews vehicles (autos) on a birth date.
-However, our truck doesn’t fall under the usual regulations and pricing structure and instead, gets taxed based on its weight.
-It also gets renewed annually for January 1.
-(We were able to register it for 2 years, so our license plates won’t expire until Dec 31, 2018.)
+However, our truck doesn’t fall under the usual regulations due to weight.
+Instead, it gets taxed based on its weight and is renewed annually or bi-annually vs. near a birthday (We were able to register it for 2 years, so our license plates won’t expire until Dec 31, 2018 on the truck only.)

 The 5th wheel gets renewed annually near a birthday like regular cars, so that is registered until March of 2018.
 They pick the closest birthday to when you register the vehicle.